OSOceanAcoustics/echopop/docs/theory/stratification.md

 where $A_i$ is the area of stratum $i$.

-When transects are randomly selected within the strata, the variance of the total biomass estimate can be obtained by
+When transects are randomly selected within the strata, the variance of the total biomass can be estimated as

 $$
 \textrm{Var}(\hat{\rho}_B) = \frac{ \sum_i A_i^2 \textrm{Var}(\hat{\rho}_B^i) }{ \left( \sum_i A_i \right)^2 },